sibasish-b22git/pendulum-pid-controller/README.md

 ```

 ### 2. Launch the Custom PID Controller
-In a new terminal (remember to `source install/setup.bash`), boot up the Python brain.
 It will automatically load the YAML configuration and wait for a command.
+Remember to `source install/setup.bash`.
 ```bash
 ros2 launch pid_controller pid_controller.launch.py
 ```